samycolen/Project/README.md

 # Sentiment Analysis Application

-This project is a simple web application built with Spring Boot that performs sentiment analysis on user-provided text using the Stanford CoreNLP library.
+A simple web application created using the spring boot which anaylysis the sentiment of entered text using the  stanfords NLP library.
 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)